Depth, Not Data: An Analysis of Hessian Spectral Bifurcation: Introduction

 \item \textbf{C2 (Depth-Dependent Gap):} We establish that the spectral gap between the dominant and bulk clusters scales linearly with the network depth $L$.
-Specifically, the dominant eigenvalues are approximately $L$ times larger than the bulk eigenvalues, i.e., $m = \Theta(L)$.
+Specifically, the dominant eigenvalues are approximately $L$ times larger than the bulk eigenvalues, i.e., $m = \Theta(L)$ as illustrated in Figure \ref{fig:hessian_sim}.
 This reveals that the ill-conditioning severity is intrinsically determined by the model architecture rather than solely by data distribution. \end{itemize}